On local and non-local energy transfers in Hall magnetohydrodynamic turbulence: Summary and conclusion

 The current work gives a detailed picture of fundamental triadic interactions responsible for nonlocality and backscatter of energy as reported in earlier studies \citep{Mininni_2007, Gomez_2010}.
-Our results demonstrate that nonlocal triads play a significant role both in the local and nonlocal transfers via $\bb-\bb$ and $\bj-\bb$ channels.
-The existing shell model, as the one proposed by \citet{Galtier_2007}, is developed assuming local interactions through local triads only.
+Our results demonstrate that nonlocal triads play a significant role both in the local and nonlocal transfers via the channels $\pazocal{BB}$ and $\pazocal{JB}$.
+The existing shell model, as the one proposed by \citet{Galtier_2007}, is developed assuming local transfers through local triads only.
 Our findings mandate a revisit of the same to include additional triadic interactions.
-A detailed understanding of HMHD turbulence is also crucial in studying sub-ion scale turbulence in astrophysical plasmas such as solar wind and magnetospheric plasmas.
-With the advent of high resolution plasma measurements from multi-spacecraft missions like MMS, it is now possible to directly measure the heating rate associated with different channels of the Hall term.
-Our work further contributes to this effort by enabling a separate estimation of heating contributions from local and nonlocal interactions.
-The eddy-damped quasi normal Markovian (EDQNM) approximation has been shown to replicate observed locality of energy transfer both in HD and MHD turbulence.
+Despite its simplicity, HMHD is often used to study the sub-ion scale turbulence in solar wind and magnetospheric plasmas in the vicinity of ion-scale.
+With the advent of high resolution plasma measurements from multi-spacecraft missions like MMS, it is now possible to directly measure the heating rate associated with different channels of the Hall term \citep{Ferrand_2019}.
+Our work may be interesting to understand the relative importance between the heating from local and nonlocal interactions at different scales.
+In a recent work, turbulent relaxation in fluids and plasmas was shown to be explained by principle of vanishing nonlinear transfer (PVNLT) where the relaxed states are associated with zero average nonlinear transfer across inertial scales \citep{Banerjee_2023a, Pan_2024, Sasmal_2025a}.
+The present study can be useful to understand how the local and nonlocal transfers are affected as a result of such relaxation.
+The eddy-damped quasi normal Markovian (EDQNM) approximation has been shown to replicate observed locality of energy transfer both in HD and MHD turbulence \citep{Orszag_1970, Pouquet_1976}.
 A similar investigation for HMHD turbulence to compare the observed results remains a subject for future study.
+In addition to the energy, similar investigations can be carried out for magnetic and generalized helicity cascades, which are two other quadratic inviscid invariants of HMHD flow \citep{Yoshida_2002, Banerjee_2016a, Hu_2025}.
+Beyond HMHD, the current framework may also be extended to the fully developed turbulence of other complex flows including electron MHD and two-fluid plasmas \citep{Celani_1998a, Banerjee_2020, Banerjee_2025}, ferrofluids \citep{Mouraya_2019, Mouraya_2024}, binary fluids \citep{Pan_2022, Pan_2025} \textit{etc}. to obtain a clear anatomy of the locality of the non-linear interactions across the inertial scales.